Qew7/mordheim_homebrew/reclussians_warband.md

 - Memorians sometimes forget their "divine purpose" and wander off mid-battle, leaving their companion to shout incoherent prayers until they reappear.
 - When some poor soul somehow asked them how they arrived in Mordheim, one warrior replied cryptically, "I was pulled through the sky on a chariot of golden lightning," while another simply muttered, "I tripped."

-Despite their peculiarities, the Reclusians fight with a ferocity that cannot be denied.
+Despite their peculiarities, the Ruination Chamber fight with a ferocity that cannot be denied.
 Whether they are divine emissaries, lunatics, or something else entirely, one thing is certain: they are a force to be reckoned with, and Mordheim trembles beneath their storm-forged boots.

 ---